xan105/node-xinput-ffi/README.md

 About
 =====

-XInput <abbr title="Foreign Function Interface">FFI</abbr> wrapper: access native XInput functions as well as some helpers based around them.
+XInput FFI wrapper: access native XInput functions as well as some helpers based around them.

 This lib hooks directly to the system's dll (xinput1_4.dll, xinput1_3.dll or xinput9_1_0.dll).<br/>
 It aims to implement and expose XInput functions as close as possible to the document.<br/>

-"Hidden" XInput functions such as `XInputGetCapabilitiesEx()` are exposed as well.<br/>
+🔍 "Hidden" XInput functions such as `XInputGetCapabilitiesEx()` are exposed as well.

 Examples
 ========